ymatrix-data/gpupgrade/README.md

 allow anyone to see the pipeline and its status.
 However, the task details will not be visible unless one logs into Concourse.

-*Note:* If your dev pipeline is failing in the build job while verifying the rpm then the most likely cause needing to sync the latest tags on origin with your remote.
+*Note:* If your dev pipeline is failing on the build job while verifying the rpm then the most likely cause is needing to sync the latest tags on origin with your remote.
 This allows the GPDB test rpm to have the correct version number.
 On your GPDB branch run the following:
 ```
 $ git fetch --tags origin